Gargaj/Bonzomatic/README.md

 Run the makefile inside the terminal application.
 You'll need the usual XCode command line developer tools.
 If you have any questions about the OSX build please contact Oni (http://section9.co.uk)

+Textures should be placeed inside Bonzomatic.app/Contents/MacOS, along with the config.json

 ## Future features / todo / etc.
 - Option for tab sizes / spaces